 You can check the status of your claim via the Medavie Blue Cross Portal or Mobile App.

 Using the Portal, you can check your claim status by clicking the "Statements" top menu bar.
 Then select a date range, insured member, line of benefit, and hit "Search".
 If your claim has already been processed you will also be able to see the explanation of benefits.

 While using the Mobile App, you can check your claim status by simply clicking the "View my claims" top menu bar.

 Any outstanding questions regarding claim status/history can be directed to Medavie Blue Cross via the contact information listed below:

--Registered Massage Therapy (RMT) - requires a physicians prescription on your first claim submission, each policy year.
+Requires a physician's prescription on your first claim submission, each policy year.

 Must be prescribed by an attending physician, orthopedic surgeon, physiatrist, rheumatologist or chiropodist/podiatrist.